 And I just want to touch base on the fact that our men are hurt too.
 Our men were hurt too the same way that we were.
 And very many of our men live in guilt because they figure that they can't provide for us.
-And as
+And as women, we need to stand behind our men and we need to bring them back to the way things should be, because without our men there would be no more children.
+Without women there's not going to be any more children.
+This genocide on behalf of the government will not work because we are getting stronger.
+And what we ask for now is health, healing and wellness centres.
+We need those.

-8 It's good and well that they so-called 9 apologized but it doesn't mean nothing until you back it up.
-You give us the resources for those institutional 10 problems that you've given to us.
-You've already raped our 11 12 land.
+apologized but it doesn't mean nothing until you back it up.
+You give us the resources for those institutional problems that you've given to us.
+You've already raped our land.
 You're stripping resources out of our lands and you're making billions of dollars off of our backs.
-And 13 now it's time for payback.
-We want some of that money too 14 15 so that we can provide for our people, so that we can prevent homelessness, so that we can prevent addictions, so 16 17 we can prevent all these masks from tearing us apart.
+And now it's time for payback.
+We want some of that money too so that we can provide for our people, so that we can prevent homelessness, so that we can prevent addictions, so we can prevent all these masks from tearing us apart.

-18 Violence isn't the answer for a good 19 society.
-We, as Indigenous people, all breathe the same 20 air.
+Violence isn't the answer for a good society.
+We, as Indigenous people, all breathe the same air.
 We bleed the same blood.
-And the only difference is 21 the colour of our skin.
+And the only difference is the colour of our skin.
 Not good enough.
-We're all still 22 human beings.
+We're all still human beings.

 We're not asking you for handouts.
 They've never been handouts.
 This is our land.
 What you're doing is you're taking our land.
 You are the ones that are taking the handouts.
-And you're taking it right off of our 1 2 backs.
+And you're taking it right off our 1 2 backs.
 And that's enough.
 3 Are you going to say something now, Wendy?
 4 Can we show that slideshow of Tamara?
 MS. WENDY VAN TONGEREN: I think it has been 5 6 shown.
 But, yes, if you'd like to do that, yeah.
 It wasn't shown?
 Okay.
 So is that the one that was -- it's 7 been made into a slide show?
 8 9 MS. GLADYS RADEK: It's on the top, yeah.
 MS. WENDY VAN TONGEREN: It's like a movie?
 10 It's called ---11 12 MS. GLADYS RADEK: Yeah.
 MS. WENDY VAN TONGEREN: Okay.
 Did you get 13 that?
 The slide show.
 Slide show, please.
 14 15 --- SLIDE SHOW PRESENTATION MS. ARLENE ROBERTS: Okay.
 I'm Arlene 16 17 Roberts.
 I used to be a firefighter for seven years with Kitsumkalum.
 And my husband was 20 years.
 And I fished 18 with him as well.
 Grew up on my dad's fishing boat.
 And 19 we were at a fisheries meeting and that's when Tom came in.
 20 Tamara's dad is a fisherman.
 And told us Tamara was 21 missing.
 And it just took us maybe a day to get organized, 22 23 hey, Lorna?
 Yeah.
-And rounded up all the fishermen, all 24 the firefighters in Kitsumkalum, and my husband, Chief Don 25 Roberts, was taking the lead along with Brigitta (ph).
+And rounded up all the fishermen, all 24 the firefighters in Kitsumkalum, and my husband, Chief Don

+Roberts, was taking the lead along with Brigitta (ph).